tamars2/WinsipediaQuestion3/README.md

 I began combing Winsipedia and Wikipedia, comparing Tech's football record to the current list of FBS teams.
 Once I determined there were more than a few teams, I knew there was a better way!

 I created a node.js app to scrape two Winsipedia pages (Georgia Tech and All Teams).
-Then, I compared the results to each other, revealing the answer:
+Then, I compared the results to each other, revealing the answer.
+65 teams in all, including BYU and not including Georgia Tech:

 ```
 AKRON